redis/docs/content/develop/connect/redis-for-vscode.md

 ---

 Redis for VS Code is an extension that allows you to connect to your Redis databases from within Microsoft Visual Studio Code.
-After connecting to a database, you can view, add, modify, and delete keys, and interact with your Redis databases using a built-in CLI interface.
+After connecting to a database, you can view, add, modify, and delete keys, and interact with your Redis databases using a Redis Insight like UI and also a built-in CLI interface.
 The following data types are supported:

 - [Hash]({{< relref "/develop/data-types/hashes" >}})